slrbl/DevOps-Swiss-Knife-Tools/README.md

 # DevOpsSwissKnife
-A set of a daily use tools that could be used by DevOps and SysAdmin Engineers.
+A set of a daily use tools that could be helpful for DevOps and SysAdmin Engineers.